A recent 2018 study found that 58% of companies don’t follow-up with their leads. Shocker.

 Okay, so you don’t intend to have live chat software and your team is too small to have a dedicated rep to answer calls?

 Fret not!
 You can still reduce lead response times with SuperOffice‘s email automation feature.

-For example, when a site visitor decides to contact you for a product demo, you can immediately send them an automated email response to acknowledge that their email has been received and that your rep will contact them shortly.
+For example, when a site visitor decides to contact you for a product demo or submits a support ticket, you can immediately send them an automated email response to acknowledge that their email has been received and that your rep will contact them shortly.

 Even though this doesn’t exactly mean that you’re chatting with the customer in real-time, you don’t leave the customer wondering if their email got through or if it’s just sitting in your junk mail.

 This also buys your reps some time to prepare for the product demo and any questions the lead has.

 A study by Lead Response Management revealed that businesses that respond to leads in less than 5 minutes are 100x more likely to connect with a lead than businesses that take over an hour.